bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

   in test mode.

 Figure 5 shows our generative model.
-To generate a new observation, all we have to do is sample from our standard normal distribution (our prior for our latent variables), and then run it through our neural network.
+To generate a new observation, all we have to do is sample from our isotropic normal distribution (our prior for our latent variables), and then run it through our neural network.
-The network should have learned how to transform our latent variables into the mean of what our training data looks like.
+The network should have learned how to transform our latent variables into the mean of what our training data looks like [1]_.

 Note, that our network now only outputs the mean of our generative output, we can additionally sample from our actual output distribution if we sample a